 - Students with 60 or more completed college credit hours can borrow up to $5,500 per year in a subsidized Stafford Loan and $2,000 in an unsubsidized Stafford Loan.

 You do not have to make payments on your Stafford Loans while you are in school.
 Repayment begins six months after you cease to be enrolled at least half-time (six credits for undergraduate students; four credits for graduate students), and lasts at least 10 years.
 However, your loan servicer may provide other options for deferment or graduated repayment depending on your financial circumstances when you are no longer is school.
 There is no penalty for prepayment.

 If you have never borrowed a Federal Stafford Loan before, then you must complete a Direct Loan Master Promissory Note (MPN).
 You also must complete Direct Loan Entrance Counseling.
-Both of these items can be done online using your FAFSA PIN.
+Both of these items can be done online using your FSA ID.
 These documents only need to be completed one time (rather than annually, like the FAFSA).
 They will be good for all of the Stafford Loans that you borrow while attending North Park.